M-Files/Developer-Portal/Frameworks/Vault-Application-Framework/Visual-Studio-Template/index.md

 ![Installing the vault application](installing-vault-application.png)

-<p class="note">This screen shows the full path to the zip file created by the installer.
-If you are deploying the application manually, copy this file to the M-Files server and install using the M-Files Admin software.</p>
+This screen shows the full path to the zip file created by the installer.
+If you are deploying the application manually, copy this file to the M-Files server and install using the M-Files Admin software.
+{:.note}

 ### Observing the output